 Turning Up the Pump for More Power!

-The new and redesigned AMG P400 6.5L Turbo Diesel first became available this past March 2008.
-Mike Robertson bought one of first, and has installed this engine in his 1993 Chevy K3500.
+The new and redesigned AMG P400 6.5L Turbo Diesel first became available in March of 2008.
+The P400 was designed for the military's HMMWV, and a couple modifications must be made to allow installing the engine in a pickup truck or Suburban.
+In early 2008 member Mike Robertson bought one of first, and installed this engine in his 1993 Chevy K3500.
 We'll show you what was involved when installing the engine, how it is equipped and we'll show you the dyno data that demonstrates the performance improvement after some minor tweaking of the factory fuel injection system.

 Accelerator Pedal Position Tech & Troubleshooting